 A written thesis is not required, however students who have a particular interest that lends itself to detailed research are especially encouraged to consider the thesis option.
 Students who wish to complete a thesis project may apply three credit hours from BLKS 5599 toward their degree requirements.
 With the thesis option, the students must select a Black Studies faculty member as their thesis adviser who will direct the plan of study and research.

 Plan of Study

-Students who elect to earn an Informal Emphasis in Black Studies under the Master of Arts in Liberal Studies Program are strongly encouraged to meet with the Black Studies graduate adviser, prior to enrolling in courses, in order to begin their Plan of Study worksheet.
+Students who elect to earn an Informal Emphasis in Black Studies under the Master of Arts in Liberal Studies Program are strongly encouraged to meet with the Black Studies graduate advisor, prior to enrolling in courses, in order to begin their plan of study worksheet.
 Graduate students should complete the three core courses listed below.
 Please note, that those students who may have taken undergraduate versions of the core courses must complete them at the graduate level.

 The three core courses are: